 Evil With Heart

 The biggest improvement by far to the game is the story.
 It was extremely refreshing to play as a group of morally gray people.
 I tend to play games as the good guys whenever given a choice and I don’t play many games where your character is evil.
 I don’t avoid those types of games on purpose however.
-Therefore, having the main characters be the human personification of revenge and sin was a new and interesting take a fantasy story.
+Therefore, having the main characters be the human personification of revenge and sin was a new and interesting take on a fantasy story.
 Without too many spoilers (as my style seems to be), there is the main character Velvet, who gains a dark power after a traumatizing event occurs.
 Through her adventures, she gains a ragtag group of companions.
 A demon swordsman, a devious witch, a pirate, an exorcist (aka a lawful warrior), and a young former slave make for a great dynamic.
 All of the main cast have their own quirks and goals and at first you might not see how they could work well together but by the final battle, you feel a strong connection with them all.
 The side characters and antagonists are great as well.
-If I would to point to the weakest group, it would be the antagonists though.
+If I had to point to the weakest group, it would be the antagonists though.
 There was not much time with each of the different enemies so when it was time to defeat them, it did not hold much weight to it.
 A point that should not be overlooked is that Velvet is the first solo female protagonist in the series.
 Traditionally, the female protagonist would be paired up with a male counterpart but Velvet needs no man.
 She is a badass lady who kneels down to no one.
 Since we are talking about the story, we can’t forget about the VAs.
 I played the game entirely with the English VA and I was not disappointed.
 All of the cast did a great job at portraying their characters (props to Velvet’s VA for being able to portray pure vengeance with nuance!)
 Looking back now, I should have played a portion of it in Japanese but if its the same VAs from the Tales of Zestiria anime, then it its safe to say its good.

 Full Of Power